MarkBuskbjerg/ta11y/README.md

 Well.
 Just stuff I'd love to discover and get a handle on with this starter project.

--   Better dates (implement some sort of date filter)
+-   Better dates (implement some sort of date filter).
--   Draft option in frontmatter only output the single file in development and with a [draft] notice.
+-   Content with publish dates in the future is only visible in development.
+But I want to give them a clear [Scheduled] notice.
--   Content with publish dates in the future will only be visible in development and with a [scheduled] notice
+-   Better visuals for the navigation on small screens.
+Right now this is barely handled.